 Recently I was contacted by some old friends that I had not seen or heard from in about 36 years.
 Oh the power of the web!
-As we talked, I began to realize that they might be victims of what I like to refer to as Glory Day Syndrome, or GDS.
+As we talked, I began to realize that they might be victims of what I like to refer to as Glory Day Syndrome, which is basically a nostalgic longing for the so called “good old days.”
 I started to think about the limiting effects of this condition, and to wonder how many of our readers might be struggling with it as well.

 Do you remember an old Bruce Springsteen song called Glory Days?
 The lyrics tell the tale of three people who look back on times gone by with longing.
 Why?
 Because their current situation is disappointing and doesn’t measure up to the good old days.
 The last verse goes like this: